CPU Ready Time issues in ESXi environments running high I/O workloads

 - VMware ESXi 6.x and later

-- Virtual machines running Microsoft SQL Server
+- Virtual machines running high I/O workload like Microsoft SQL Server.

-- Environments with multiple high I/O workload VMs
+- Environments with multiple high I/O workload VMs.

-- Systems showing CPU ready time symptoms
+- Systems showing high CPU ready times (>5%).

-- Elevated CPU co-stop events
+- Elevated CPU co-stop events.

-- Increased CPU latency
+- Increased CPU latency.

-- Degraded SQL query performance
+- Degraded SQL query performance.

-- Inconsistent application response times
+- Inconsistent application response times.

 Cause

-While ESXi hosts can support CPU overprovisioning in many scenarios, high I/O workloads like SQL Server may experience performance degradation when:
+While ESXi hosts can support CPU overprovisioning in many scenarios, high I/O workloads like SQL server may experience performance degradation when:

-- Multiple resource-intensive VMs compete for CPU resources
+- Multiple resource-intensive VMs compete for CPU resources.

-- vCPU allocation significantly exceeds physical CPU capacity
+- vCPU allocation significantly exceeds physical CPU capacity.

-- Concurrent high-demand workloads create CPU scheduling conflicts
+- Concurrent high-demand workloads create CPU scheduling conflicts.

-- CPU ready times consistently exceed recommended thresholds
+- CPU ready times consistently exceed recommended thresholds.

 Resolution